Learning-from-our-past/kaira-core/README.md

 More on ssdeep installation can be found [here](http://python-ssdeep.readthedocs.io/en/latest/installation.html)

 If you need to generate the XML files with the CoNLLU/NLP data, you will need to perform the nlp-setup step:
+**NB:** NLP setup is very outdated as of 2022-08.
+It is due to be redone/updated.
+This notice will be removed when it is.

 ```
 inv nlp-setup  # NOTE: you need to have Java (eg. openjdk) installed for this to work